ShiftyLookingCow/CS1550-Project2/README.md

 This project extends the Linux kernel to include an implementation of semaphores, which is used to by prodcons.c to solve the producer/consumer problem for shared resources in a multi-threaded program

+Linux kernel modifications designed for use with QEMU